I constantly shake my head at the audacity I seem to have in attempting to write a novel. Historical Fiction no less!

 “Are you of the Way?” she asked simply.

 The Way?
 “I am afraid I am not familiar with that term.”
 Darius replied with a puzzled expression.

 The old woman looked searchingly at the Centurion’s face for few moments longer.
 Darius was about to ask her to explain what she meant, when one of his sub-lieutenants started walking toward them.
 He turned to face the approaching soldier and immediately surmised the reason why.
 He looked beyond the soldier to the boy on the cross and noted that he was now too weak and in too much pain to push up on his nailed feet to facilitate breathing properly.
 It will not be long now.

 Part of him was relieved that he did not have to carry out what he had offered the family.
 Dying by crucifixion is as much about suffocation as it was about pain, blood loss and trauma.
 Surely his method would have spared the boy the lingering, excruciating pain.
 He was not particularly proud of the fact that Rome had always been creative in the production and implementation of instruments of torture and death.
 He wondered if things would be so different if soldiers made the rules instead of politicians.

 He heard the woman’s sharp intake of breath behind him and turned to see the young man supporting her.
 She had collapsed into his arms when she caught sight of the boy’s condition on the cross.
-There was not really anything left for him to say, so he turned to the soldier, who had by now stopped in front of him and saluted.
+There was not really anything left for him to say, so he turned to the soldier who had by now stopped in front of him with salute.